hadif1999/pyDivar/README.md

 3. The result will be saved as an XLSX file to the path specified in `general.output_path` of the config.

-4. **Note:** If crawling stops due to an error, check Divar and select a post, then pass the CAPTCHA by clicking on "اطلاعات تماس" then try again.
+> **Note:** If crawling stops due to an error, check Divar and select a post, then pass the CAPTCHA by clicking on "اطلاعات تماس" then try again.
+> **Note 2:** If you are not in Iran, your IP will be banned after retrieving approximately 1 page (around 24 phone numbers).
+> If you are in Iran, you can retrieve around 8 pages before your IP gets banned.
+After that, you will need to change your IP.
+The ban duration on Divar is approximately 24 hours.

 ## Contributing